 The payment gateway handles the front-end part of the transaction, encrypting and securely transferring a customer’s payment data to the payment processor for approval.
 Once approved, the payment gateway informs the merchant and customer about a successful transaction.

-Payment gateways are a critical component in safeguarding sensitive payment data during the transaction process.
+Payment gateway solutions are critical in safeguarding sensitive payment data during the transaction process.
 Using encryption and adhering to other industry security standards (PCI DSS compliance, 3D-Secure, MFA, etc.) to protect against data breaches and unauthorised access.

 Importantly, payment gateways are responsible for providing a smooth and user-friendly payment experience to a merchant’s customers.
 Customisable checkout pages and support for multiple methods are important features for merchants to consider when choosing which payment gateway to integrate.